Benedore River

-The Benedore River is a perennial river with no defined major catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Benedore River is a perennial river with no defined major catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Benedore River rises in the Benedore River Reference Area and flows generally south southeast, through the Seal Creek Reference Area, before reaching its mouth with Bass Strait within the Croajingolong National Park in the Shire of East Gippsland.
 The river descends 184 m over its 11 km course.

 The four beaches at the river mouth, south of Mallacoota, form a naturally occurring dam resulting in a 1 km long, narrow, winding lake behind the southeast sea-facing beaches.